Why not?

 Here, I'll explore the thought process leading up to this run-on sentence I've handed to my body.
 I'll attempt to record excerpts of the stream-of-consciousness happening while waking up at 5 a.m. every Saturday to meet the team for training, while I'm out there running double digit mileage in sub-freezing temperatures, while I'm cranking up the hills (what hills?) of Little Rock proper and her sister cities.

-Little Rock Marathon, to be held March 4, 2007.
+I'm currently training for the Little Rock Marathon, to be held March 4, 2007.
 If all goes well this winter, this will be my third 26.2-miler.
 Yes, I wish I'd journaled more about the first two races, but I didn't and that can't be helped now.

 Now, there is this.
 I don't promise routine posts but I do promise honest ones.